Skip to Main Content

 Additional Requirements

-9. Applicants must have the equivalent of at least one year of full-time RN experience before entering the program.
+9. A minimum of one year of full-time RN experience before applying for the program. (or 2 years part time)

 Acceptance into the graduate Master’s Family Nurse Practitioner Program is highly competitive and with a limited number of openings each year.
 Approximately 15 students are admitted each year.
 All students who meet the minimum requirements will be considered but due to limited enrollment acceptance is not guaranteed.
 There may be an initial screening of applicants resulting in some students not being interviewed.

-Applicants are evaluated on a variety of criteria using a point system that measures the level of performance on criteria such as GPA, GRE, letters of recommendation, interview, and the impromptu writing experience.
-Also, the professional judgment of the admissions committee will be used in selecting the candidates to be accepted into the Family Nurse Practitioner Program.
+Applicants are evaluated on a variety of criteria using a point system that measures the level of performance on criteria such as GPA, letters of recommendation, and interview.

 International Student Information